This blog may contain affiliate links. Read our disclosure policy for more info.

 Before you head back to Playa del Carmen, try to fit in a tour of the Cancun Underwater Museum.
 It’s one of the best tours in Cancun and boasts over 500 different sculptures submerged underwater.
 You’ll also see abundant marine life here too, like dolphins, seals, and tropical fish!
 Or instead (and provided you have the time), you could book on a whale shark tour from Cancun!

-If you’re not in a rush back to Playa del Carmen and have a designated driver, why not visit one of Cancun’s iconic nightclubs?
+If you’re not in a rush back to Playa del Carmen and have a designated driver, why not visit one of Cancun’s restaurants or iconic nightclubs?
 Coco Bongo is perhaps the most famous and is a Cancun institution – so listen to some great music and dance the hours away before a late-night drive back to your hotel!
+We have tips on visiting the epic Coco Bongo so you’re prepared for an amazing night out!

 4. Cenote Kantun Chi